IBM/varnish-operator/README.md

 * `docker-username` MUST be `token`
 * `docker-email` can be any email.
 For example, `a@b.c`

-By default the Helm install will assume a namespace called `varnish-service-system` exists.
+By default the Helm install will assume a namespace called `varnish-operator-system` exists.

 ### Configuring The Operator